 In a recent post, we reviewed some guidelines for writing 360 degree feedback questions.
 One strategy you can use to develop effective 360 questions is utilizing a competency model.
-Simply put, competencies are employee behaviors, skills or attributes that contribute to the success of an organization.
+Simply put, competencies are employee behaviors, skills or attributes that contribute to their success within an organization.

-Basing the 360 review on a competency model is critical to its success.
+Basing your 360 degree feedback on a competency model is critical to its success.
 In particular, using 360 feedback for development allows you to focus on employee strengths and areas for improvement.
-This enables the organization to identify development needs and ensure any necessary training is given.
-This leads us to today’s post on creating effective competencies for your 360 feedback survey.
-Below we review some methods you can use to develop competencies from theoretical models to job specific skills.
+This enables the organization to identify development needs and ensure any necessary training is provided.
+This leads us to today’s post on creating effective competencies for your 360 degree feedback survey.
+Below we discuss three methods you can use to develop competencies to ensure the success of your organization’s 360 degree reviews.

 - Theoretical models: